Home

 Something else to think about while we are sitting around enjoying nature at its best: how in the heck am I going to do my laundry without pulling up stakes and going to town?
 There may be a laundry cleaning system that will work well in your RV.

 There are some big C+ rigs out there that may be interested in using a washer dryer/combo to get their laundry clean.
 I know full well that washer/dryer combo's are not suited for a lot of RV's.
-However, I think it is interesting to look at what the Australians are doing along this line.
-A little background knowledge could be very helpful in the future.
+A little background knowledge and pre-planning could be very helpful in the future.
 You never know what type of rig you will end up in.
-The problem for us in the U.S. is that we don't have access to the washers that are available in most other countries.
-Remember, they use a 220 V grid.
+If you are in the planning stage of buying an Class-C-Motorhome, you may want to think about potential modifications to installing a washer/dryer.

 Here Are Some Cleaning Tips For Your Computer